GaThsaPer/Snake-UNIX-based-OS/README.md

-# Snake for MacOS
+# Snake UNIX-base Systems
-This is a traditional Snake game created to intergrate with MacOS.
-The game runs in the terminal and uses the Linux library called ncurses.
+This is a traditional Snake game created to intergrate with UNIX-based Systems.
+The game runs in the terminal and uses the library called ncurses.
 ## Instalation
 First, you need to install ncurses library:
 ```bash